mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## What is a digital label?

-A digital label is an **object-focused** interactive touchscreen that offers interpretation for **objects on display** in the exhibition.
+A digital label is an interactive touchscreen that exclusively offers interpretation for **objects on display** in the exhibition.

-Examples include:
+Previous examples include:

 * _Bug Lab_ specimen interactives
 * _Blood Earth Fire_ ‘Arrivals’ interactives

-Digital labels contrasts with other digital interactives that are story-focused and only relate to objects secondarily, if at all.
-Typically, these screens receive little ‘deep engagement’ from visitors.
+Digital labels contrast with digital interactives that are used to tell complex, linear stories that relate to objects secondarily, if at all, such as _Gallipoli_ soldier stories and _Ko Rongowhakaata_ interactives such as ‘Te Kooti’, ‘Stories of War’ and ’Christian Faith’.
+Typically, most visitors do not engage deeply, or at all, with these screens.

-Examples include:

-* _Gallipoli_ soldier stories
-* _Ko Rongowhakaata_ story-based digital interactives (eg, ‘Te Kooti’ or ’Christian Faith’ interactives)

 ## Why _digital_ labels?